-As a society, many of us have grown with the ‘understanding’ that all bacteria is bad for us.
+As a society, many of us have grown with the 'understanding' that all bacteria are harmful to us.

 Consequently, we have flooded our bodies and environment with antibiotics and anti-bacterial chemicals that may have done more harm than good.

 Ironically, it was our crusade to rid the world of germs and disease that has led to the creation of more dangerous, antibacterial-resistant strains of Staph (MRSA).